-Noted Urdu Poet Rahat Indori tests positive for Covid-19
+Noted Urdu Poet Rahat Indori passes away, had tested Covid-19 positive

-New Delhi, Aug 11: Noted Urdu poet Rahat Indori said on Tuesday that he tested positive for Covid-19.
+New Delhi, Aug 11: Noted Urdu poet Rahat Indori,who had tested positive for Covid-19 has passed away.
+He was 70.
+Quoting a doctor from Sri Aurobindo Hospital, news portal ANI tweeted that the poet suffered from two heart attacks today and had 60 per cent pneumonia.

+"Urdu poet Rahat Indori (file pic) passes away at the hospital.
+He suffered two heart attacks today and could not be saved.
+He was admitted to hospital on Sunday, after testing positive for #COVID19.
+He had 60% pneumonia," reads the tweet.

 In a tweet in Hindi, he said that he got himself tested on Monday after he experienced initial symptoms of the disease.

 कोविड के शरुआती लक्षण दिखाई देने पर कल मेरा कोरोना टेस्ट किया गया, जिसकी रिपोर्ट पॉज़िटिव आयी है.ऑरबिंदो हॉस्पिटल में एडमिट हूँ— Dr. Rahat Indori (@rahatindori) August 11, 2020